keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 GRANT IMPORTED PRIVILEGES ON DATABASE <CONSUMER_DATABASE_NAME> TO <KEBOOLA_PROJECT_ROLE>;
 ```

+### Limitations
+While sharing data can greatly enhance collaboration, certain object types and policies are not supported.
+Please keep the following limitations in mind:

+- Supported objects exclude secure user-defined functions (UDFs) and Apache Iceberg™ tables.
+- Masking policies will not be applied after sharing with other Keboola projects.

 ## Final Step
 You can now register the schema in the newly created database as an external dataset in Keboola, enabling seamless data integration.
 Use `<CONSUMER_DATABASE_NAME>` as the database name and
 the schema present in this database.
 When registering, don't forget to check the `Secure Data Share` checkbox.